grettke/org-utf-to-xetex/README.md

         either the compiler or packages since then.
 My experience is that once you've got it working, don't upgrade anything until you absolutely need to.
-If you do need to update something then take a backup of your system first because things can unexpectedly change leaving you with a working system.
+If you do need to update something then take a backup of your system first because things can unexpectedly change leaving you without a working system.
 Yes this is totally obvious, but you don't want to break your system when you are in the middle of writing and publishing.
 Instead break it later when you are willing to cleans